 At Chartiers Valley Primary/Intermediate School, we are very proud of our teachers and feel they are ready for the coming school year and are prepared to give your child a high-quality education.
-As a Title I school, we must meet federal regulations related to teacher qualifications as defined in ESEA.
+As a Title I school, we must meet federal regulations related to teacher qualifications as defined in Elementary and Secondary Education Act of 1956 (ESEA).
 These regulations allow you to learn more about your child's teachers' training and credentials.
 We are happy to provide this information to you.
 At any time, you may ask: